Chapter 8. Other Features and Capabilities

 For AVR-architecture boards (the traditional Arduinos), dno provides the eeprom target, which will attempt to burn an eeprom image to a connected Arduino.
 Use this in much the same way as you use the upload target.

-A typical use-case for this would be to give each Arduino in a connected cluster its own unique identifier or key.
+A typical use-case for EEPROMs would be to give each Arduino in a connected cluster its own unique identifier or key.
 This would mean the same image could be uploaded to each member of the cluster, but a separate eeprom image provided for the individual members.

-8.6.1.
+8.9.1.
 Coding For EEPROMs

 There is much online documentation about using Arduino EEPROMs.
 Little of it seems to cover how to create eeprom images for directly writing to a board.